evaera/Cmdr/docs/90-advanced/04-customtypes.md

 Autocomplete = function(transformedValue: any) -> ({ string }, { IsPartial: boolean? }?)
 ```

 Populates Cmdr's dropdown menu as users type.
 It must return an array of strings representing match options.
-You can optionally return a second dictionary parameter containing configuration options (e.g., set `{ IsPartial = true }` to prevent pressing Tab from immediately proceeding onto the next command argument).
+You can optionally return a second dictionary parameter containing configuration options (e.g., set `{ IsPartial = true }` to prevent pressing Tab from immediately proceeding to the next command argument).

 ### Parse